Status Certificate Review: What Condo Buyers Must Know

 Why Legal Review Is Important

+Status certificate packages can be lengthy and complex.
+A real estate lawyer can review the documents to identify financial concerns, legal disputes, or restrictive rules that may affect the buyer.
 This review typically takes place during the status certificate condition period in the Agreement of Purchase and Sale.
 If issues are discovered, buyers may still have the opportunity to reconsider or renegotiate the transaction.

 A condominium purchase involves more than evaluating the unit itself.
 Understanding the financial and legal condition of the condominium corporation is essential.